leobauza/react-ssr/README.md

 ## Compiling `client.js`

-The entry point will take care of compiler server side code, but what about our client-side code?
+The entry point will take care of compiling server-side code, but what about our client-side code?

 Earlier in the `server.js` code I pointed out this line: